Improved Measurements of $D^+ \to \eta e^+\nu_e$ and $D^+ \to \eta \mu^+\nu_\mu$: DETERMINATION OF BRANCHING FRACTIONS

 \paragraph{ST $D^-$ yields}

 The systematic uncertainty of the fits to the $M_{\rm BC}$ spectra is estimated by varying the signal and background shapes and repeating the fits for both data and inclusive MC sample.
 The uncertainty due to the signal shape is evaluated by changing the matching requirement between generated and reconstructed angles from 15$^\circ$ to 10$^\circ$ or 20$^\circ$.
 The uncertainty related to the background shape is obtained by shifting the endpoint by $\pm 0.2$~MeV.
 In addition, the effect of removing the $M_{\rm BC}$ requirements from the ST selection is evaluated and the difference with the nominal measurement is taken as a systematic uncertainty accounting for possible mismodelling of the $M_{\rm BC}$ distribution in simulation.
 These three souces of uncertainty are combined in quadrature, yielding a total systematic uncertainty of 0.3\%.
-The uncertainty in the ST $D^-$ yield is correlated for $\etaenu$ and $\etamunu$.